Bart Dziubinski

 Before joining the bar, Shereef was a visiting scholar at Stanford University Law School in California.
 After returning to Australia, Shereef was an associate to Wilcox J in the Federal Court of Australia, a solicitor at Freehills in the commercial and intellectual property divisions and for approximately 15 months a prosecutor at the Commonwealth DPP.

-Shereef is regularly briefed by the top tier Australian commercial law firms
+Shereef is regularly briefed by the top tier Australian commercial law firms.

 Lachlan Gyles SC